What are the Illnesses That Cause Hair Loss?

 - seborrheic dermatitis

-Each of these may disrupt follicles’ function and prevent hair growth.
+Each of these may disrupt the hair follicles’ function and prevent hair growth.

 For example, folliculitis leads to follicular inflammation and could destroy follicles in severe cases.

-However, treatments are available, such as medications and shampoos.
+However, treatment options are available, such as medications and hair loss shampoos.

 If your hair loss is caused by a medical condition, the first step in dealing with it is identification.